Oleksandr Zinchenko (footballer): 2016–2019

 On 4 July 2016, Zinchenko signed for Premier League club Manchester City for an undisclosed fee believed to be around £1.7 million.
-The move surprised some.
-However, he was described by a Russian football scout as a "real talent", with Bundesliga club Borussia Dortmund also monitoring him.
+He was described by a Russian football scout as a "real talent", with Bundesliga club Borussia Dortmund also monitoring him.

 Zinchenko was loaned to Eredivisie club PSV on 26 August, for the 2016–17 season.
 He made his debut on 1 October, as a substitute in a 1–1 draw against SC Heerenveen.

 Zinchenko returned to Manchester City for the 2017–18 season, and made his debut on 24 October 2017, playing the full match including extra time in a 0–0 draw with Wolverhampton Wanderers in the EFL Cup.
 He made his first Premier League appearance on 13 December 2017, coming off the bench in a 4–0 away win at Swansea City.

 On 18 December 2017, Zinchenko scored the winning penalty kick against Leicester City after a 1–1 stalemate in regulation time, sending Manchester City through to the semi-finals of the EFL Cup.

 Zinchenko gained an extended run in the side following injuries to left backs Benjamin Mendy and Fabian Delph, putting in a number of consistent performances in the position.

 Zinchenko made his first appearance of the 2018–19 season in a 3–0 away win at Oxford United in the EFL Cup.
 In the same week, he made his first league start of the season in a 2–0 home win against Brighton & Hove Albion, due to injuries to Mendy and Delph.